unovue/radix-vue/docs/content/examples/combobox-textarea.md

 <Description>

-Rendering [Combobox](/docs/components/combobox) as a textarea element to create an accessible multiline textboxt.
+Rendering [Combobox](/docs/components/combobox) as a textarea element to create an accessible multiline textbox.
 Inserting specific characters triggers a popup with dynamic suggestions.

 </Description>